Skip to main content

 Consider making contact with friends or family.
 People seem to really benefit from taking time to connect with family, friends, and colleagues.

-It is important to nurture our relationships with family and friends, to invest our time and find space in busy schedules for people that we care about.
+It is important to nurture our relationships with and invest time in family and friends.
+You can do this by finding space in your schedule for people that you care about.

 Arrange a day out

-Make an effort to contact friends you may not have connected with recently.
+Reach out to friends you may not have connected with recently.
 It can help to suggest a few dates and make a plan.

 Exercise with others

-Having a partner to exercise with is a great way to motivate yourself to get more physical activity.
-You can improve your physical and mental health and catch up at the same time.
+Having someone to exercise with is a great way to motivate yourself to do more physical activity.
+You can improve your health and catch up at the same time.

 Reduce your screen time

-Avoid using electronic devices when you are in company.
-Put your phone away, close your laptop, turn off the television and have a chat.
+Avoid using electronic devices when you are in company of other people.
+Put your phone away, close your laptop, turn off the TV and have a chat.

 Join with others